-Due to the current situation with the coronavirus (COVID-19), the University has taken the decision that the 2020 July Open Days will unfortunately not be going ahead as planned.
-We remain hopeful that the open day on Friday 18 September will run, however this may not be possible if social distancing is still in place.
+Due to the current situation with the coronavirus (COVID-19), the University has taken the decision that the 2020 Open Days will unfortunately not be going ahead as planned.
+Instead we are holding virtual Open Days at the usual times.

 If you are thinking of applying to Oxford this October, we recommend you sign up for the latest news on developments in undergraduate admissions and outreach on the main University of Oxford mailing list.
 On the main site you will also find lots of other useful information about applying to Oxford, including an admissions timeline giving you an overview of the steps involved in your application.